IntersectMBO/cardano-haskell-packages/README.md

 The package repository will be understood by cabal, and can be updated with `cabal update`.

-The `index-state` for the package repository can also be pinned in as usual:
+The `index-state` for the package repository can also be pinned as usual.
+You can either just use a single `index-state` stanza, which will pin the `index-state` for all package repositories (i.e. both Hackage and CHaP), or you can give CHaP its own independent `index-state`:
 ```
 index-state: cardano-haskell-packages 2022-08-25T00:00:00Z
 ```

+It's usually a good idea to give CHaP an independent `index-state`.
+That allows you to update CHaP and Hackage independently, which is helpful if you don't want to deal with breakage from getting new Hackage packages!

 ### ... with haskell.nix